RConsortium/S7/README.md

               - [ ] - `method_new` should optionally take a package
                 version, so the method is only registered if the package is newer than the version.
+          - [ ] - Can define methods where one of the arguments is
+            missing
+          - [ ] - Can define methods where one of the arguments has any type
       - Dispatch
           - [x] - Dispatch is nested, meaning that if there are multiple arguments in the generic signature, it will dispatch on the